dagster-io/community-integrations/libraries/dagster-iceberg/docs/development.md

 # Development

-To start developing, first clone the repository.
-In VSCode, open the repository in a devcontainer, and execute `just s` to install the dev dependencies and the project.
+To start developing, first clone the repository, then execute `make install` to install the dev dependencies and the project.

 ## Running tests

-To run pytest tests, execute `just t`.
+To run pytest tests, execute `make test`.

-## Pre-commit hooks

-Pre-commit hooks are installed when you execute `just s`.

-## Additional type checking
+## Linting

-We use `pyright` for additional type checking checks since that is what the main Dagster repository uses.

-To run type checks with pyright, execute `just c`.
+To run ruff and pyright, execute `make lint`